 Take the time now to look around your home and identify the areas where you rely on grid-tied electricity.
 What can you do without or replace?
 What are your weak points?

-Again, as I have said before when discussing the threat posed by ISIS/Daesh, there is no need for panic, but there is certainly a need to prepare.
+There is no need for panic, but there is certainly a need to prepare.